-The college has instituted a book rental program to provide quality textbooks at the best price available.
-The fee is currently \$10/credit hour.
+The college has instituted a textbook program to provide quality textbooks at the best price available.
+The fee is currently \$10/credit hour and is included in the tuition/fee charges.
 Books are checked out in the student's name and must be returned at the end of each quarter by the advertised due date to avoid late charges.
-If a book is not returned or is in damaged and/or unusable condition, a replacement cost will be charged.
+If a book is not returned or is in damaged and/or unusable condition, a replacement fee will be charged.